D'Onta Foreman Player Prop Bets for NFL Week 18 - Tennessee vs. Houston - NewsBreak

 Matchup vs. Houston

-- In two games against the Texans Foreman has not run for a touchdown.
+- In two games versus the Texans Foreman has not run for a touchdown.

-- The Texans give up 143.4 yards per game on the ground, the NFL's worst rush defense.
+- Conceding 143.4 rushing yards per game, the Texans have the worst run defense in the league.

-- The Titans are up against the NFL's 31st-ranked D when it comes to rushing TDs conceded (25 this season).
+- Foreman and the Titans will face off against the NFL's 31st-ranked defense in terms of rushing touchdowns allowed (25).

 Recent Performances

-- Foreman put together a 132-yard rushing performance in last week's matchup with the Dolphins, carrying the ball 26 times (averaging 5.1 yards per carry) while scoring one touchdown.
+- In last week's matchup with the Dolphins, Foreman racked up 132 yards on 26 carries (averaging 5.1 yards per attempt) while scoring one touchdown on the ground.

-- Foreman has 257 yards on 57 carries (85.7 ypg) with two rushing touchdowns over his last three outings.
+- Over his last three outings, Foreman has rushed for 257 yards (85.7 per game) on 57 carries with two touchdowns.

 Foreman's Tennessee Teammates